blairrrrwho/the-wonderful-whimsical-code-quiz/assets/notesToMyself.md

 * we ened to add padding and style to the high score page
 * the weird numbers on the buttons

+## Grading Notes
+Hi Blair, Congratulations on an outstanding homework challenge!
+You were able to demonstrate your ability to build a Quiz application using HTML, CSS and JavaScript.
+Nice work!
+However, somethings I would recommend are: give you users an actual score based upon the answers they get correct -- not the time left on the timer.
+Additionally, style the buttons, and clean up your ReadMe.
+If a section is N/A, go ahead and take it out of the ReadMe.
+Over all great job and keep up the good work!
+Happy coding.
+Caroline central grader